 And because people with a secure attachment style are able to regulate their emotions, they see no need to disconnect or distance from someone who may need them to show they still care about them even though the romantic relationship has ended.
-Unlike anxious preoccupied who after a break-up engage in protest behaviours that push their ex further; and dismissive avoidants and fearful avoidants who act defensively, securely attached individuals try to work through the break-up as generously as possible.
+Unlike anxious preoccupied who after a break-up become easily frustrated or angered when their attachment needs go unmet and dismissive avoidants and fearful avoidants who act defensively, securely attached individuals try to work through the break-up as generously as possible.

 If for some reason they need to create some distance after a breakup, a securely attached will communicate their needs directly and in a relationship building way; (more: “No Contact” Vs. A “Cool Off” Period After A Break-Up).

 If you want space, a securely attached ex will respect your boundaries

 Securely attached individuals are capable of allowing you space to heal if that’s what you need.
 All you have to do is tell them what they need to do (if anything) to make you feel safe and secure.
 They are secure themselves, they understand boundaries and respect other people’s boundaries.

 If you don’t want to get back together that’s okay.
 A securely attached ex will hurt and miss you; but they are not going to try to ‘make you miss them”.
 They’re way too secure for that.